hackerspider09/username-validator/README.md

-# username-validator
+# Django Project
-This is live username availability checker
-**Ajax, Django** are used to make this.
-Also jQuery is used.

-# How to Run project
-* 1st Create virtual environment
-* Install Django after activating virtual environment
-* Run Django command **py manage.py runserver**
-*Open localhost
+This repository contains a live username availability checker web application.
+It allows users to check the availability of a username in real-time.
+The application is built using Ajax, Django, and jQuery.